I outlined the problem in my initial note:

 Just look at the great job she's done of it so far.

-None of this was developed at any sort of reasonable pace--on TWD, it never is.
+None of this was developed at any sort of reasonable pace.
+On TWD, it never is.
 Andrea goes from being suicidally depressed and terrified to proficient, fearless zombie-killing Shane sidekick (and side-fuck) in less than four days story time.
 The only consistent element is that she is always made, by the writers, to come off looking badly.

 The same is true of all the other female characters.
 The creators of TWD have made a big show of publicly acknowledging the criticism they've gotten for the very unfortunate first 7 episodes of this season.
 They promised they were trying to reform the series.
 Unfortunately, if this week's episode is any indication, they must have missed the criticism about their treating the women like this.